-Since more than half of the nation’s residential real estate transactions rely on our NOC, security is critical.
-Physical access to our facilities is controlled with two levels of Proximity Card/Magnetic Lock systems, as well as armed guards.
-Five weeks of data backups are stored in three locations: on site in Oklahoma City, on site in Salt Lake City, and also in a third undisclosed underground location.
+Since more than half of the nation's residential real estate transactions rely on our NOC, security is critical.
+Physical access to our NOC is controlled with two levels of Proximity Card/Magnetic Lock systems, as well as armed guards.
+Five weeks of data backups are stored between our Oklahoma City NOC and an undisclosed offsite location.

 We regularly use industry standard vulnerability detection tools to probe our servers, our network, and our applications so that we know about potential problems before the bad guys do.
 We are PCI DSS compliant, and pursuant to PCI DSS requirements, we have enlisted a third party PCI Approved Scanning Vendor as an additional layer of vulnerability detection.
 On top of all of that, on an annual basis, we undergo a comprehensive penetration test of our entire infrastructure.

 All NOC locations are strictly climate controlled with fully redundant Liebert industrial air conditioners.
 On a weekly basis, we alternate between all units to ensure the continuous redundancy of our cooling systems.
-All NOC locations are also protected with FM200 industrial fire suppression systems to immediately deploy in response to any detected combustion in the NOC, without damaging equipment.
+The NOC is also protected with FM200 industrial fire suppression systems to immediately deploy in response to any detected combustion in the NOC, without damaging equipment.